Next edition: Call for Papers final reminder - Media change, adaptation and culture (28#1, July 2022)

-The current "crises" double edition 27 (1&2) of Pacific Journalism Review will be published late this month.
-Here is the call for papers for the following edition: Media change, adaptation and culture (28#1, July 2022).
+The current "crises" double edition 27 (1&2) of Pacific Journalism Review was published last September.
+Here is the updated call for papers for the next edition: Media change, adaptation and culture (28#1, July 2022).
+Note the revised deadline.

 Issue Editors: Dr Philip Cass, Khairiah A. Rahman, Nicole Gooch and Dr David Robie

-Papers being considered for the July 2021 edition but which missed out have been carried forward for the next issue.
+Papers being considered for the 2021 double edition but which missed out have been carried forward for consideration for the next issue.
+The peer review cycle will begin shortly.

-Some papers with a 30 June 2021 deadline have been considered as chapters for an ACMC book, others may be considered for the forthcoming issue of Pacific Journalism Review.
+Some papers with a 30 June 2021 deadline have been considered as chapters for an ACMC book, others may be considered for this forthcoming issue of Pacific Journalism Review.

 Papers can include but are not restricted to: